fostroll/mordl/doc/README_BASICS.md

 ```
 This corpus is used for validation during training iterations.
 It is not
 mandatory to load it, but without validation it's hard to stop training, when
-the quality of model is at its highest.
+the quality of the model is at its highest.

 Args:

-**corpus** a name of the file in *CoNLL-U* format or a list/iterator of
+**corpus** a name of the file in *CoNLL-U* format or a list/iterator
-sentences in *Parsed CoNLL-U*.
+of sentences in *Parsed CoNLL-U*.

 **param append** add corpus to already loaded one(s).